sajidhamdard/learnjavascript/Syllabus/Syllabus.md

 ## Asynchronous JavaScript

-- Asynchronous JavaScript
+- What is Asynchronous ?
 - Ajax
-- What is an API
+- What is an API ?
 - XMLHttpRequest
 - How the web works
   - Server